deathtothecorporation/plunder-docs/sire/intro.md

 The big takeaway from this section has to do with natural numbers, but we have to get a thing or two out of the way first about how the REPL deals with strings.

 The REPL renders strings in single curly braces, `{like this example}`.
-You can also enter a string this way, as in `= msg {hello world}` in order to bind the variable `msg` to the string `hello world`.
+You can also enter a string this way, as in `= msg {hello world}` in order to bind the name `msg` to the string `hello world`.

 For a string without spaces, the REPL will opt to render it with a leading `%` as in `%houseboat`.
-Again, you can enter strings this way as well: `= color %blue` (which binds the string `blue` to the variable `color`).
+Again, you can enter strings this way as well: `= color %blue` (which binds the string `blue` to the name `color`).
 You may sometimes see this style referred to as an "atom" in some source files.

 It's worth mentioning that you _can enter_ a string with double-quotes as you may expect, but the REPL never prints them that way: